abioduneabioye/EC-Sensor-Calibration/README.md

 ## Objective

-To calibrate a lab-developed EC sensor by comparing its measurements against a commercial conductivity meter across a controlled NaCl concentration range.
+To calibrate a lab-developed EC sensor by mapping its electrical response (I/V ratio) to conductivity (µS/cm) using measurements from a commercial EC meter.

 ---